 We will continue to incur significant expenses for research and development and testing of our SOCRATES®, AWSMTM, UNICORNTM and TIICMTM technologies and may continue to experience such losses prior to commercialization and thereafter.
 In addition, future costs, including, without limitation, marketing, sales and installation and research and development costs of later generation SOCRATES®, AWSMTM, UNICORNTM and TIICMTM based products also could require us to seek additional capital.
-If we were unable to generate sufficient working capital from revenue from government funding or private contracts for these purposes, we would need to seek and obtain additional capital.
+We have been unable to generate sufficient working capital from revenue from government funding or private contracts for these purposes, and need to obtain additional capital for these purposes and to meet Amex requirements.